Summary

 Employer-sponsored role tied to an approved petition, often subject to the annual cap, with a DOL labor condition application and sometimes a consular visa stamp.
 Overview, official tools, activity data, and the latest policy updates below.

-What this visa is
+What this topic is

 The H-1B ties you to the employer and job described in the approved petition.
 If you change employers, the new employer normally needs their own approval.